Understanding Living Wills: What You Need to Know

 It Does Not Cover All Medical Decisions

 While a living will addresses specific treatments, it does not cover every possible medical scenario.
-For instance, it may not include decisions about pain management, palliative care, or experimental treatments.
+Here's one way to look at it: it may not include decisions about pain management, palliative care, or experimental treatments.
 In such cases, a healthcare power of attorney or a broader advance directive may be needed to address gaps. -

 It Must Be Legally Valid